smnikitin/full_factorial-DOE-2x2/README.md

-# 📈 Two-Level Two - Factors Full Factorial simple DOE Tool
+# 📈 Two-Level Two-Factor Full Factorial DOE Tool

-A simple Python-based GUI tool for calculating the coefficients of a **2x2 full factorial Design of Experiments (DOE)**, generating the fitted model, and visualizing the results through:
+A simple Python-based GUI tool for calculating the coefficients of a **2×2 full factorial Design of Experiments (DOE)**, generating the fitted model, and visualizing the results through:

-- A **Pareto chart** of the effects,
+- A **Pareto chart** of effects,
 - Main effect **Y vs X1** and **Y vs X2** plots,
-- Interaction plots for combined effects for Y.
+- **Interaction plots** for combined effects.

 Built with **Tkinter** for the GUI and **Matplotlib** for plotting.